Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 over lava pools, arenas, monster dens, and torture chambers.
 They can be used by defenders to watch key areas for intruders.

+### Sliding Floors
-**Sliding Floors:** A sliding floor is a type of trapdoor, designed to be moved and thus reveal something that lies beneath it.
+A sliding floor is a type of trapdoor, designed to be moved and thus reveal something that lies beneath it.
 A typical sliding floor moves so slowly that anyone standing on one can avoid falling into the gap it creates, assuming there's somewhere else to go.